Local explosions and extinction in continuous-state branching processes with logistic competition: Preliminaries

-We call $S_U$ the scale function and shall also denote by $S_U$ the Stieltjes measure associated to $S_U$.
-Let $m_U(x):=\frac{1}{\sigma^2(x)s_U(x)}$ for any $x\in (0,\infty)$ and We denote also by $M_U$ the associated Stieltjes measure, this is the so-called speed measure.
-An important fact is that the one-dimensional law of the diffusion $U$ admits a density with respect to the speed measure $M_U$.
+We call $S_U$ the scale function\footnote{they are defined up to affine transformations.} and shall also denote by $S_U$ the associated Stieltjes measure: $S_U(\ddr x)=s_U(x)\ddr x$.
+Let $m_U(x):=\frac{1}{\sigma^2(x)s_U(x)}$ for any $x\in (0,\infty)$ and We denote also by $M_U$ the associated Stieltjes measure, this is the so-called speed measure, $m_U$ being the speed density measure.
+An important fact is that the one-dimensional law of the diffusion $U$ admits a density with respect to the speed measure $M_U$, Rogers and Williams \cite[Theorem 50.11, Chapter V]{zbMATH01515832}.
 In our case the latter will always be absolutely continuous and in particular for any $t>0$, the law of $U_t$ has no atom in $(0,\infty)$.
-We refer e.g. to Rogers and Williams \cite[Theorem 50.11, Chapter V]{zbMATH01515832}.